grighakobian/Weather/README.md

 # 🌦 Weater

-This project was build by using [CleanArchitectureRxSwift](https://github.com/sergdort/CleanArchitectureRxSwift) approach and uses [OpenWeather Weather API] (https://openweathermap.org/api).
+This project was build by using [CleanArchitectureRxSwift](https://github.com/sergdort/CleanArchitectureRxSwift) approach and uses [OpenWeather Weather API](https://openweathermap.org/api).

 ## ⭐️ Features
 - Get weather forecast by current location.